A Garden City in Queens

 By 1951 Stein had recovered sufficiently to become planning director for the Aluminum Company of North America’s new company town of Kitimat, British Columbia, which he designed along superblock lines, a commission that bookended the New Mexico mining town he helped design decades earlier.
 That same year Stein published Toward New Towns for America, a career survey and summary of his planning philosophy.
 This late-life resurgence led to his being awarded the American Institute of Architects’ Gold Medal in 1956.
 But by the end of the next decade he began to show signs of dementia, and he died in 1975 at the age of ninety-two.

 Kroessler ably addresses the concerted effort to preserve the design integrity of Sunnyside Gardens, a more difficult task than might have been expected, since this utilitarian grouping is dependent neither on high-maintenance ornament (such as the gingerbread-festooned Victorian cottages of Oak Bluffs on Martha’s Vineyard) nor on severe minimalist uniformity (such as Le Corbusier’s Quartiers Modernes Frugès of 1925–1928 in Pessac, France).
-However, it eventually became clear that Sunnyside Gardens’ individual homeowners could not be allowed do whatever they liked to the exteriors of their houses, which is true of many gated communities with restrictive homeowners’ association covenants.
+However, it eventually became clear that Sunnyside Gardens’ individual homeowners could not be allowed to do whatever they liked to the exteriors of their houses, which is true of many gated communities with restrictive homeowners’ association covenants.
 Kroessler’s detailed account indicates that a sensible medium between exacting adherence to Ackerman’s original architectural design and more permissive alterations in the general spirit of the place has been successfully achieved, although the overarching element that unites Sunnyside Gardens owes everything to Cautley’s superb landscape vision.

 Aline MacMahon Stein, the architect’s devoted wife (whom I got to know through Mumford, an anthology of whose writings I organized in honor of his eightieth birthday), told me that, to the end, her husband still had flashes of lucidity that indicated an inner contentment, as when he suddenly announced, “You and I have adequately arrived.”
 If only one could say the same about Stein and Wright’s life-enhancing planning concepts, which, as the veritable urban Brigadoon of Sunnyside Gardens demonstrates, still have much to teach us about making and sustaining better communities.